Teaching as a Second Career

 3 Reasons Why People Consider TFA Later in Their Career

 There are many reasons for changing your career—craving purpose and impact, feeling burnout, wanting to align your career with your values—just to name a few.
 Every corps member has their unique “why” for entering the classroom.
-Below are the top three reasons why others like you chose to take the leap into a new career in teaching.
+Below are the top three reasons why others like you chose to take the leap and transition into teaching.

 We’re committed to reducing barriers for exceptionally talented leaders to enter education.
 Added financial burden and debt should not be the reason that you are unable to work in the classroom.
 We help lessen the burden.